 In the course of a survey conducted in May 2006, we have discovered some 1000 archaeological sites on land.
-Most have marine shells associated with them and many are shell mounds of substantial size, up to 4 m thick, sometimes forming a virtually continuous line of deposits along stretches of the shoreline (Fig. 5).
-The sites often form clusters with thicker mounds on the beachfront, and shallow shell deposits or shell scatters situated further back from the shoreline.
+Most have marine shells associated with them and many are shell mounds of substantial size, up to 4 m thick, sometimes forming a virtually continuous line of deposits along stretches of the shoreline (Figure 5).
+The sites often form clusters, with thicker mounds on the beachfront and shallow shell deposits or shell scatters situated further back from the shoreline.
 Some are associated with potsherds of Islamic and pre-Islamic type.
 Many shell mounds have no apparent association with potsherds or other artefacts, at least none that are visible on their surfaces, and may be of pre-ceramic age.
 Remains of structures built from blocks of coral are occasionally present both on mounds and in association with shell scatters.

-We conducted a small test excavation at one of the larger shell mounds in Janaba Bay and a second large mound on the southern shore of As-Saquid Island, comprising in each case a 50 cm-wide step trench (Fig. 6).
+We conducted a small test excavation at one of the larger shell mounds in Janaba Bay and a second large mound on the southern shore of As-Saquid Island, comprising in each case a 50 cm wide step trench (Figure 6).
 The sections show the characteristic structure and formation pattern of shell middens in other parts of the world.
 Stratified and compacted layers of marine shells with variable degrees of fragmentation are intercalated with ashy lenses representing the remains of fireplaces, indicating slow incremental growth of the mounds and repeated use over periods of centuries or more.
-Im
+Imported stone material and fish vertebrae have also been recovered from these test excavations, but no formal artefacts, probably due to the very small volume of midden deposit so far excavated.